-If you get any side effects, talk to your doctor or pharmacist.
+If you get any side effects, talk to your doctor, pharmacist or nurse.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effects directly via the national reporting system (see below).
-By reporting side effects, you can help provide more information on the safety of this medicine.
+You can also report side effects directly via the Yellow Card Scheme at: www.mhra.gov.uk/ yellowcard.
+By reporting side effects you can help provide more information on the safety of this medicine.